zotonic/zotonic/doc/installation/zotonic_status.rst

 visitors that the site they are looking at has probably not been configured correctly yes.
 It also asks for a password to log in.

-The password that is used for this is a generated password which sites in the ``priv/config`` file of the Zotonic folder.
+The password for this site is automatically generated and stored in ``~/.zotonic/zotonic.config``.

 .. image:: /img/zotonic_status_sites.png